barebox/barebox/Documentation/user/booting-linux.rst

   linux      /6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/linux
   initrd     /6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/initrd

-All pathes are absolute pathes in the partition.
+All paths are absolute paths in the partition.
 Bootloader Spec Entries can be created manually, but there also is the ``scripts/kernel-install`` tool to create/list/modify entries directly on a MMC/SD card or other media.
 To use it create a SD card / USB memory stick with a /boot partition with type 0xea.